gdavidbutler/pthreadChannel/README.md

 * chanOp(...)
   * perform an operation on a Channel
 * chanOne(...)
-  * Perform one (first capable) operation on an array of Channels.
+  * Perform one operation on an array of Channels (in the order provided).
 * chanAll(...)
   * Perform all operations on an array of Channels (distributed [Store](#store)).